antonyoung/Validators/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## Postal code and IBAN validator and formatter (C#) .Net Standard

-Validates and formats European postal codes, plus setup validating international bank account numbers (iban.)
+Validates and formats European postal codes, plus validates International Bank Account Numbers ( IBAN )

 ### Intro

-Started this little project in my spare time, for the reason that I noticed today (28 August 2019) at work that validation of Dutch postal codes is barely or none existent.
+Started this little project in my spare time, for the reason that I noticed today ( 28 August 2019 ) at a project.
+That validation of Dutch postal codes is barely or none existent.
 The database contains postal codes as "1234", "1234aB", "1234-Ab", "1234abc", "1234-aBc", "xxxx" and so on, while only "[1-9]NNN AA" is valid.
+Just all corrupt data in their systems, and then you have to work all around this.
+Not helping as Clean Code, Performance or just as SOLID principles and as my time.

+As thought?
+This is a nice example to get started in GitHub, DevOps and as a Sandbox as an open source project as a "simple" project and as example.
+This all can be done much easier than having all this logic, that is not compileable, debugable and not testable as MS SQL Server Functions?"

-As always, how can I keep my life simple and it works, fast and reliable.
-While the solution is really simple as long you know your regular expressions.
+Repository works, it's fast and it's reliable.
+As solution is really simple as long you know your regular expressions!
+In the meantime as additional feature I added also an European IBAN validator "bit more complex, compared to postal code validations."

-Started as additional feature with an iban validator, as rules, as all European countries, except is Ierland correctly validated?
-Plus still have to think about how to implement formatters as postal codes, or as IBAN?
+As rules, all European countries, except is AlphaNumeric postal codes as only "UK and Ierland are they correctly validated?"
+Plus still have to think about how to implement formatters as postal code, or as IBAN?
+Implementation is there.

 ### Description